If you’re worried about the indoor air quality in your Pierre home, HEPA filters are a simple way to improve the air your family breathes.

 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were initially produced to protect scientists from radiation as they created the atomic bomb during World War II.
+HEPA furnace filters were initially produced to protect scientists from radiation as they created the atomic bomb during World War II.
 These fiberglass filters are made from very thin mesh that captures most pollutants.
 In modern times, these filters are often used in medical settings, science labs and even houses.

 If you tried to have a HEPA filter in your furnace, you’d potentially have issues having ample air from your vents.
 This is because your furnace’s blower motor isn’t engineered to work with such a dense filter.